💍Inorganic Chemistry II

 Ligand Field Theory

-• Molecular orbital diagrams from LFT provide more accurate predictions for spectroscopic and magnetic properties
+• Molecular orbital diagrams from LFT provide more accurate predictions for spectroscopic transitions (UV-Vis), magnetic behavior, and metal-ligand bond strengths than CFT alone.

-Compare: Crystal Field Theory vs. Ligand Field Theory—CFT treats ligands as point charges (purely electrostatic), while LFT includes covalent bonding.
-Use CFT for quick predictions and CFSE calculations; invoke LFT when explaining why the spectrochemical series order exists.
+Compare: Crystal Field Theory vs. Ligand Field Theory: CFT treats ligands as point charges (purely electrostatic model), while LFT includes covalent bonding and orbital overlap.
+Use CFT for quick predictions and CFSE calculations.
+Invoke LFT when you need to explain why the spectrochemical series has its particular order, or when discussing π-bonding effects.

 Quick Reference Table